boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 However this still is me outsourcing the core functionality of searchcode to a third party, and I strongly believed you shouldn't outsource your core competency.
 Just its taken me about 10 years to do something about it in this case.

+Anyway what follows are my notes while thinking about this from start to implementation.
+A lot of random thoughts, ideas and such going on.
+It's not in chronological order, but grouped by what I was thinking about at the time.

+# The Problem

 So lets think, what are the problems with searching source code.
 I have written about this before, but consider the following,

 A query term,